qdrant/landing_page/qdrant-landing/content/articles/food-discovery-demo.md

 Not every search journey begins with a specific destination in mind.
 Sometimes, you just want to explore and see what’s out there and what you might like.
 This is especially true when it comes to food.
 You might be craving something sweet, but you don’t know what.
-Or you might be looking for a new dish to try, and just want to see the options available.
+Or you might be looking for a new dish to try, and you just want to see the options available.
 In these cases, it's impossible to express your needs in a textual query, as the thing you are looking for is not yet defined.
 This is where semantic search comes in.
 And it shines even brighter when combined with multiple modalities, such as text and images.
 It’s natural that we often choose our meals based on how they look, not how they are named, so exposing that way of search improves the UX significantly.